ibm-cloud-docs/speech-to-text/index.md

     -   For information about the latest service update, see the [16 September 2021](/docs/speech-to-text?topic=speech-to-text-release-notes#September2021) update in the release notes.
 -   ![Cloud Pak for Data only](images/cloud-pak.png) **{{site.data.keyword.icp4dfull}}** for installed or on-premises instances of {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}.
 For links to information about installing and managing {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}, see [Installing {{site.data.keyword.ibmwatson_notm}} {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}](/docs/speech-to-text?topic=speech-to-text-speech-install-data).
     -   For information about all service updates and known limitations, see the [Release notes for {{site.data.keyword.icp4dfull_notm}}](/docs/speech-to-text?topic=speech-to-text-release-notes-data).
-    -   For information about the latest service update, see [Version 4.0.0 (31 August 2021)](/docs/speech-to-text?topic=speech-to-text-release-notes-data#v40b) in the release notes.
+    -   For information about the latest service update, see [Version 1.1.x (1 October 2021)](/docs/speech-to-text?topic=speech-to-text-release-notes-data#v114b) in the release notes.

 ## Speech recognition
 {: #about-interfaces}